 As celebrations begin for Pride and the cultural freedom that has come with it, the LGBT+ community must continue efforts to advance equality, especially in healthcare, said leaders of social justice organizations.

-Dr. Hill spoke at “Out of The Shadows,” the Addabbo Family Health Center’s first LGBT+ event to remove stigma around expressing sexual identity and accessing care.
+The Chief Executive Officer spoke at “Out of The Shadows,” the Addabbo Family Health Center’s first LGBT+ event to remove stigma around expressing sexual identity and accessing care.
 The event was hosted by the center’s Special Care Department, dedicated to sexual health and social services.

 Special Care has provided health services to the LGBT+ community for decades and wanted to show that the center has more to offer than free condoms, testing for HIV and PrEP.
 “The center supports the LGBT+ community”, said Jennifer Stultz, the Director of Special Care Department.
 “People can be themselves”, she said at the event, “and trust the staff to provide the care that’s right for the individual patient.”